Jct8/Angazi/README.md

 ### Component System
 1. The engine supports a components based system for game objects
-2. The scene, game objects and components can be serialized and deserialized using the meta system
+2. The scene, game objects, and components can be serialized and deserialized using the meta system

 ### Networking
 1. TCP and UDP sockets classes that allow for easier use, creation, and deletion of sockets
-2. Packets can be serialized and deserialized using the Memory Stream, Stream Reader and Writer
+2. Packets can be serialized and deserialized using the Memory Stream, Stream Reader, and Writer
 3. Uses a network system helper class that refers object instances across a network to their network ids

 ### Artificial Intelligence